 I started off my PhD working in particle physics and cosmology.
-Along the way, I got really interested in the notion of renormalization group flow in large and complex systems, and how this seemingly leads to the dynamical emergence of the dimension of scale.
-I find it fascinating how ideas at the heart of renormalization group flow, mixed with inputs from information theory and computational complexity, might have deep and diverse applications such as the holographic emergence of gravity from quantum mechanics, and statistical inference.
+Along the way, I got really interested in the notion of renormalization group flow in large and complex systems, and how this seemingly leads to the dynamical emergence of an extra dimension corresponding to scale.
+I find it fascinating how ideas at the heart of renormalization group flow, mixed with inputs from information theory and computational complexity, might have deep and diverse applications such as statistical inference, and the holographic emergence of gravity from quantum mechanics!

-My research interests are fairly inter-disciplinary, and I seek to collaborate.
-I would also love to discuss my research or related topics; feel free to get in touch if you're interested.
+Currently, my intellectual interest is to bring together ideas from quantum/statistical physics, information theory and statistical inference.
+I would love chat about my research or related topics; feel free to get in touch, if you're interested and have thoughts to share.
 Thus far, my work has touched on the following topics:

 Beyond the Standard Model phenomenology